jolivain/glslsandbox-player/README.md

 `GSP_DRM_CONN` environment variable (ex: `export GSP_DRM_CONN=42`).
 Valid connector IDs can be found with the `modetest` command.

+The default CRTC selected is the current one bound to the encoder connected to the selected connector (see `man drm-kms` for definitions).
+If no CRTC is bound, then a suitable one is selected from the "possible CRTCs" exposed by the DRM driver.
+A specific CRTC can be selected by setting the desired CRTC ID to the `GSP_DRM_CRTC` environment variable.

 The default display mode (resolution) is the one marked as "preferred" by the DRM driver (see `modetest` output).
 This mode can be changed by setting the mode name in the `GSP_DRM_MODE` environment variable (ex: